Baby Nursery Design

 What Can You See!

-Last thing to do once the room is completed and furnished is to look around and see if there are any obvious safety issues, make sure all wiring options have been considered and there are no trailing or accessible wires or heavy objects that could fall.
+The last thing to do once the room is completed and furnished is to look around and see if there are any obvious safety issues, make sure all wiring options have been considered and there are no trailing or accessible wires or heavy objects that could fall.